hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1321_chapter_xii.md

 renewed faith; and he arose and swept the country of its foes and made his own way back to Udaipur.

-Then there was the wonderful tale of the virgin princess Krishna Kumâri, whose hand was sought by various royal suitors at once.
+Then there was the wonderful tale of the virgin princess Krishna Kumāri, whose hand was sought by various royal suitors at once.
 And when three armies were at the gate, her father could think of nothing better than to give her poison.
 The task was entrusted to her uncle, and he entered